Exceptional home design for a couple’s collection

 We love clients with eclectic tastes, artistic infatuations, and tons of books.
 We're very good at helping them edit their beautiful mess.

-This project needed a whole new layout, which required structural changes.
+The house needed a whole new layout, which required structural changes.
 It also needed painstaking work to restore many missing Victorian features.

 We take that as the ultimate compliment!